hewison-chris/agora-cl-docs/website/docs/devtools/end-to-end.md

 ## Testing features

-Prysm supports [feature flags](https://github.com/prysmaticlabs/prysm/blob/develop/config/features/README.md), which are very useful when we want to test a particular feature before making it a standard in production.
+Agora-cl supports [feature flags](https://github.com/prysmaticlabs/prysm/blob/develop/config/features/README.md), which are very useful when we want to test a particular feature before making it a standard in production.
 Sometimes you might want to run E2E with your feature flag enabled.
 To do this, go to https://github.com/prysmaticlabs/prysm/blob/develop/config/features/flags.go and append your flag to `E2EBeaconChainFlags`:

 ```
 var E2EBeaconChainFlags = []string{